-Everything that makes Iceland special is included in this small-group tour.
+Everything that makes Iceland special is included in this small-group tour (maximum 20 people).
 It’s perfect for first-time visitors or those looking to experience a full kaleidoscope of its natural wonders.
 Travelling in a comfortable and spacious coach, you’ll witness everything from icecaps, lava flows and waterfalls to geothermal pools and glacial lagoons – taking in many of the sights for which Iceland is famous, as well as exploring off the beaten track in search of hidden treasures.

 - See three of Iceland’s iconic natural wonders on the Golden Circle